Rover Scouts' outback cultural connection

 “Personally, the stand-out attractions on the trip were the Valley of the Winds walk at Kata Tjuta and the St Mary hike we did at Wilpena Pound.
 The natural beauty of these locations is legitimately staggering.
 It’s immediately obvious when you’re there why the places are traditionally considered sacred, and I absolutely agree that they always will be.
 On top of all else, I’m immensely grateful to have been able to share these experiences with my friends.”

-Want to go on your own adventure?
-Applications for the Leadership Through Adventure Fund are open for all ages.
+Applications for the Leadership Through Adventure Fund are open for Scouts of all ages |